fenago/DevSecOps-course/lab_guides/Lab_9.md

 BDD Acceptance Security Testing
 ===============================

-In this lab, we will discuss the challenges of cross-team communication within a large software development team.
-The team who executed the security testing may understand what has been tested and how, but other non-technical teams such as product management, marketing, or even customers may not understand the context just from reading the testing reports.
-Therefore, we will introduce **behavior-driven development** (**BDD**) acceptance testing with automation security testing.
+In this lab, we will introduce
+**behavior-driven development** (**BDD**) acceptance testing with automation security testing.
 BDD security testing is introduced to improve the communication of the nature of security testing to all